Monitoring KPIs is an important part of your operations and this is especially important for tracking and managing 3PL performance.

 Who are the best 3PL’s?

 Well, hopefully now you are a 3PL ninja knowing everything there is to know about 3PL’s.
-You also learned how outsourcing your logistics can scale your brand to unheard of levels.
-Your booking your flight to perform your site visit and are getting your products ready to ship into a warehouse.
+You also learned how outsourcing your logistics can scale your brand to unheard-of levels.
+You booking your flight to perform your site visit and are getting your products ready to ship into a warehouse.

 You just want to know who the best 3PL’s are, give it to me.
 I want the list!